 Pack the wellies and sun cream just to be on the safe side!

-It’s a good idea to decide in advance if you’re going to take a packed lunch or purchase food at Peppa Pig World.
+There are plenty of Peppa Pig world food options available, so it’s a good idea to decide in advance if you’re going to take a packed lunch or purchase food there.
 There are plenty of places to buy food and drink, but they will be theme park prices.
 We did find the kids packed lunch option to be good value with a lot of choice, however the adult meals were a little more limited.

 It’s a good idea to take some snacks and drinks with you which means you don’t have to keep making pit stops to find food and your day can flow a little easier.